We use Python packages to structure and organize our code. When talking about Python packages, people generally mean one of the following:

 Importing modules in __init__.py

-Our previous HTTP package can be improved even more, by importing the important functions inside of __init__.py
+Our package can be improved even more by importing the important functions inside of __init__.py

 .
 The __init__.py

 file is often a good place to import other modules.
-Let’s take our http
+Let’s take our httptools.client

 package from above, for example.
 Our get.py module provides a function get()

 that returns a response.
-We can import this function into our __init__.py
+We can import this function into the __init__.py

 This is a common pattern in Python.
 It’s a good idea to import all the modules you need in the __init__.py

 file.
-If we use the import as described above, we can import the get function like this:
+If we use the import as described above, users of our package can import the get function like this:

 Without the import in __init__.py